Before we launch 26.1, a new podcast about education, we wanted to teach you how to create your own podcast.

-If you are looking for a sounds editing software an audio engineer just told me about a platform specific to podcasting and journalist called Hindenburg Audio. https://hindenburg.com/
+If you are looking for a sound editing software an audio engineer just told me about a platform-specific to podcasting and journalist called Hindenburg Audio. https://hindenburg.com/

 The Yeti microphone is set to Cardioid (directional) it is a nob on the back of the Yeti that looks like a heart.
 That causes the audio to be best pointed directly at the side of the mic opposite the nob.
 It took me a little figuring out what side of the mic I was supposed to talk into.
 Turns out the side with the volume and mute button face towards your mouth.
 That means you are talking into the side of the mic.

 I put the pop filter about 4 inches from the mic.
 The mic about 4 inches from the back fo the sound shield.

 Recording standing up is best.
 Your intonation and energy will be higher.
 That's why all voice overs are done standing.
 Even some radio folks are recording standing up.
 It's just better.